Watch the fiery first trailer for the ‘Dragon's Dogma’ anime

 Ahead of its release, Netflix has dropped an action packed trailer for the upcoming Dragon’s Dogma anime.

-Set to hit the streaming service on September 17, the series is based off Capcom’s cult-classic RPG of the same name.
-The new trailer showcases the anime in action and resembles a similar narrative seen in the original game.
+Set to hit the streaming service on September 17, the series is based on Capcom’s cult-classic RPG of the same name.
+The show is being produced by Japanese animation company, Sublimation, which previously worked on titles such as Tokyo Ghoul and Weathering With You.

-Following the story of Ethan, who’s town was destroyed in a dragon attack, he sets out to rid the world of the beast and seek vengeance.
+The anime will follow the story of Ethan, whose town was destroyed in a dragon attack.
+He sets out to rid the world of the beast and seek vengeance.
 Accompanying him is a partner bestowed to him known as a Pawn, who were AI companions in the original game that joined the player on their journey.

 Throughout the trailer, the brutal fantasy violence Dragon’s Dogma was known for is highlighted, alongside the ferocious monsters that plague the world.